mllamazares/personal_site/_posts/2024-10-14-making-owasp-asvs-actually-usable.md

 They need to be digestible by business people, QA, devs, pentesters, etc. Otherwise, your requirements are just _words_ [^2].

 That said, most L1 controls require minimal context and should be enforced and treated as _basic hygiene_.
 For instance, _TLS for all client connections (V9.1.1)_.
-If your threat model comes back with _"hey guys, use HTTPS instead of HTTP"_ people will (understandably) roll their eyes.
+If your threat model comes back with _"hey guys, use HTTPS instead of HTTP"_ people will (understandably) roll their eyes [^3].
 Duh.
-Note that precisely this set of controls are the most easy to automate.

 ### be flexible

 You need to create your **own** categorization.
 No SAST?
 Use code review.
 Teams differ?
 Create a RASCI matrix for alignment.

 Also, take into account that it's not that complex to implement V2.1.7 for the first time or the N-th time.

 In other words, this categorization must be _\*alive\*_.

 ### tooling